 More expensive puppies usually come with extensive health testing or behavior training.

 Bonus Note: Lexie, our Mini Goldendoodle came from Kaos Farm Goldendoodles, located in North Carolina.

 Why the Big Price Differences?

 A wide variety of factors influence the cost of a Goldendoodle puppy.
+Goldendoodle price is higher when you get a healthy dog from a reputable breeder.
 A few considerations include:

 - Breeder location.
 Everything costs more in big cities, and that goes the same for Goldendoodle puppies.
 Breeders in rural areas may have lower expenses, meaning they can charge lower prices for their puppies.

 - Breeder reputation.
 The reputation of a breeder highly impacts the puppy’s price.
 Getting a Goldendoodle puppy from a reputable breeder is costly because they go through the odds to breed perfect puppies.
 Always note that reputable breeders prioritize quality and hence the high prices.
 Thankfully, you can find a cheap, retailing Goldendoodle puppy from the puppy mills and backyard breeders.
 However, this is not a good idea as you may spend more than the initial coat on maintenance of the puppy since they are poorly bred.

 - Goldendoodle size.
 The smaller the Goldendoodle puppy you’re looking for, the more you should plan on paying.
 That’s because it will take several generations of careful breeding to create the small dog you’re looking for.